Discover the Top 10 Gauguin Paintings

 Copying Cezanne?

-In this piece, there are clear parallels to the work of Paul Cézanne, a Provence native.
+In this piece, there are also clear parallels with the work of Paul Cézanne, a Provence native.
 Notice the similarities with Cézanne’s ‘House in Provence’ (1885) for instance.

 Cezanne's House in Provence